tyrann0us/Donation-Can/readme.txt

 This version contains many of improvements that make Donation Can easier to use.

 == Changelog ==

+= 1.5.2.1 =
+* Bug fix: There was still an issue left from the previous fixes that caused problems when adding offline donations.

 = 1.5.2 =
 * Bug fix: Fixed a bug database upgrade bug introduced in previous version